elixirscript/processes/README.md

 Experiment to reproduce erlang style processes in browser.
 The api follows the one from Erlang.
-All are found on the `Scheduler` class
+All are found on the `ProcessSystem` class

 ### Running Examples